A Two-Phase Method for Solving Continuous Rank-One Quadratic Knapsack Problems: Conclusions

 \section{Conclusions}

 In this paper, we proposed a two-phase algorithm for rank-one quadratic knapsack problems.
 To this end, we studied the solution structure of the problem when it has no resource constraint.
 Indeed, we proposed an $O(n\log n)$ algorithm to solve this problem.
-We then used the solution structure to propose an $O(n^2\log n)$ line-sweep algorithm that either finds an interval that contains the optimal Lagrange multiplier or terminates with an interval that does not include the optimal Lagrange multiplier.
-In this case, we began phase II in which the outside of the interval obtained from phase I is explored.
-Our computational tests showed that the algorithm outperforms the recently published gradient-based method P2GP in all instances, and also showed that the algorithm has better performance than CPLEX in large-sized problems from $n=2000$ up to $n=50,000$.
+We then used the solution structure to propose an $O(n^2\log n)$ line-sweep algorithm that finds an interval that contains the optimal Lagrange multiplier.
+Then, the estimated optimal interval is explored for computing the optimal solution with the desired accuracy.
+Our computational tests showed that our algorithm has better performance than CPLEX when CPLEX is used to solve the original problem.
+After a reformulation of the problem, CPLEX outperforms our algorithm for instances with $n\geq 5000$.